Welcome to the Great Lakes Branch of the Anthroposophical Society website.

 Weekly, 7:30-9:00 p.m.: Wednesday Night Study Group of Ann Arbor – We read and discuss the books and lectures of Rudolf Steiner, including the basic books, as selected by the members of the group.
 We welcome new members - beginners, intermediate, and advanced.
-The group is currently reading and discussing the lecture series The Gospel of St. John (May 1908, GA 103, translation by Maud B. Monges).
+The group is currently reading and discussing the lecture series Theosophy of the Rosicrucian (1907, GA 99, translation by M. Cotterell and D. S. Osmund).
 Contact Penny Kruse 734.678.5497 for further information.
 Location: as a rule, we meet at the Rudolf Steiner House but occasionally we meet elsewhere.
 Please call Penny (734.678.5497) to check meeting location.

 Weekly, 12:00-1:00 p.m.: The Harbor Springs Study Group meets in the Harbor Springs area, Northern MI.
 Contact Mary Adams at 231.838.8181 for further information.
 The group is currently studying The Philosophy of Spiritual Activity - A Philosophy of Freedom.
 The group also shares seasonal festivals together.

 Ponvalley Study Group meets in the Bloomfield-Birmingham area, typically from 2pm to 5pm (days vary).
 Contact Tyla Wells at 248.539.0944 or email for more information.